-The Mohawk Health Plan uses MedTrak RX regarding prescription fills for two specific conditions: Hepatitis C and Inflammatory Conditions such as Rheumatoid Arthritis.
+The Mohawk Health Plan uses Tria regarding prescription fills for two specific conditions: Hepatitis C and Inflammatory Conditions such as Rheumatoid Arthritis.

 If you currently receive your prescriptions from Express Scripts, you will continue to use them as your pharmacy provider.
-If you are a new user or new to these therapies, you need to contact MedTrak at 800 771-4648 to have your prescription filled.
+If you are a new user or new to these therapies, you need to contact Tria at 877-750-9355 to have your prescription filled.